 11 Ways to Have a Creative Summer with Kids

 In fact, let the kids get bored sometimes.
 It’ll help get the creative juices flowing for their imaginations.

-“I think it’s necessary to let kids get bored once in a while – that’s how they learn to be creative.” – Kim Raver
+“I think it’s necessary to let kids get bored once in a while – that’s how they learn to be creative.”Kim Raver

 2. Try some new-to-you art activities.

-3. Experiment with different materials, techniques, imagery, etc, as you revisit favorite art activities.
+3. Experiment with different materials and techniques as you revisit favorite art activities.

 4. Get outside and use nature as your inspiration.

-5. Play art games.
+5. Play art games for a creative summer.

 Spend as much time and creativity in building and decorating the stand and making the signs as making the lemonade.
 Sell art, too, if you like.
 Or melted crayon rocks.

 7. Encourage open-ended play.